 Friction force = coefficient x normal force.
-On level ground the normal force is mass x gravity (9.81 m/s²).
-Assumes a horizontal surface.
+Static friction is the maximum before sliding starts; kinetic applies once sliding.
+Assumes a flat surface.
 Rounded for display.

 If you've found a bug, or would like to contact us, or learn more about James Graham and Calculate.co.nz.